 Westside Pictures represents Seattle based fine art photographer and filmmaker Anna Vahg.
 Vahg’s art graces dozens of collections in cities such as: Budapest, Chicago, Hong Kong, Houston, London, Los Angeles, New Orleans, New York, Philadelphia, Phoenix, Portland, Seattle, Vancouver and Washington, DC alongside work by Agnes Martin, André Kertesz, Andy Warhol, Chuck Close, Christo, Dale Chihuly, Ed Ruscha, Frank Gehry, John Cage, Robert Mangold and Sol LeWitt.

-Her signature zen modern and nostalgic photographs are offered in limited editions printed on Bartya.
+Her signature zen modern and nostalgic photographs are offered in limited editions printed on Baryta.
 Using a special barium sulphate coating, this unique cellulose fibre rag sets the worldwide benchmark for fine art photography.
-With an extended tonal range and high color depth and color gamut, Bartya creates greater image detail and definition and boasts exceptional archival properties.
+With an extended tonal range and high color depth and color gamut, Baryta creates greater image detail and definition and boasts exceptional archival properties.
 Prints are available unframed, matted and/or framed to museum standards.

 “The individuality of Anna Vahg’s photography comes through in her sharp choice of anecdotal detail that makes her work supple with directness and wit.” —Dominique Nahas, Cultural Critic/Curator + Faculty Pratt Institute